 For more information please email email@example.com.

 He was also an inventor who held three patents to his name.
-One of them for was for tissue handkerchiefs (apparently long before the Kleenex tissues) which he thought to be considerably more hygienic than the regular cotton reusable handkerchiefs.
+One of them was for tissue handkerchiefs (apparently long before the invention of Kleenex tissues) which he thought to be considerably more hygienic than the regular cotton reusable handkerchiefs.
 In 1927 he wrote his will, stating that one fifth of his estate was to be allocated to the University of Amsterdam.
 His request was that the University would use it to ‘foster global peace through a better distribution of world resources’.

 Isaac Roet was murdered in Auschwitz in 1944.
 After his death, part of his legacy was incorporated in the Isaac Roet fund.
 This fund is currently placed in the care of the Amsterdam University Fund (AUF).